-Through Period Positive and #periodpositive, founder Chella Quint, comedian-turned-menstruation education researcher and the creator of Adventures in Menstruating, creates, promotes and shares resources and recommendations for period positivity from her menstruation education research project and signposts other great resources for all ages and genders, menstruators and non-menstruators.
+Through Period Positive and #periodpositive, founder Chella Quint, head of PSHE-turned-comedian-turned-menstruation education researcher and the creator of Adventures in Menstruating, creates, promotes and shares resources and recommendations for period positivity from her menstruation education research project and signposts other great resources for all ages and genders, menstruators and non-menstruators.
 She is supported by colleagues, volunteers, fans and friends.

 Chella coined the term ‘period positive’ in 2006 while touring her free Adventures in Menstruating comedy show and workshops in school holidays while teaching drama and PSHE.
 She kept meeting audiences who wanted her to speak at their school or university and share the concepts she was developing around period positivity more widely.
 Finally she went back to university, completed an MA in education, and started researching issues in menstruation education to find out how she could do more.